 - Medical bills associated with injuries caused by an accident

 - Lost wages from injury

-Importantly, personal injury protection provides options to families who are in financial need but cannot wait for the outcome of a police report or trial.
-Since personal injury protection is not affected by fault, policyholders can immediately begin using it to preserve their finances after a car accident.
+Importantly, personal injury protection provides relief for families who are in financial need but cannot wait for the outcome of litigation or a third-party claim.
+Since PIP claims are unaffected by fault, policyholders can reasonably expect a prompt payout shortly after a car accident.

 A personal injury protection policy gives someone a financial buffer while the opposite party’s insurer investigates a claim.
 Notably, injured individuals can use the same medical bills for their personal injury protection claim and their claim with the opposite party’s insurance.

-Is an Attorney Needed by Those With PIP?
+Is an Attorney Necessary If You Have PIP?

-Personal injury protection only covers the immediate costs associated with a car accident.
-If a person causes a car accident because of negligent behavior, they should provide compensation to those they harmed.
-Policies will only pay out as much as a person is covered and do not always adequately meet the needs of a person experiencing hardship after a car accident.
-So, an attorney will help recover losses that an insurance policy will not cover.
+Personal injury protection only covers some of the costs of a car accident.
+If a person causes a car accident because of negligent behavior, they should compensate those they harmed.
+Policies will only pay out as much as a person is covered and do not always adequately meet the costs of a car accident.
+An attorney will help recover losses that an insurance policy will not cover.

 In some cases, individuals may need an attorney to obtain compensation from their personal injury protection policy.
-Insurance providers are businesses seeking to protect their profits.
-Many times, they will deny claims that they should pay..
-An experienced attorney will be prepared to obtain payment from your personal injury policy while they work towards results in your car accident case.
+Some insurance providers have a reputation for denying valid claims, which causes undue hardship for claimants.
+An experienced attorney will be prepared to fight for payment from your personal injury policy while they file a claim against the at-fault driver's insurance company.